 - Bloodlust, essential for inflicting high damage, or killing off wounded enemies hiding on the backline, especially heroes.
 Prefer putting it on your cards instead of the opponent’s, so the extra damage helps you break through the patrol.
 A bit expensive and card-hungry to tech in early game.

 - Your choice of Tech II units.

 - Balance: probably start with Potent Basilisks and/or Faerie Dragons, then get the other two or some Wandering Mimics.
 A cute alternative (h/t CarpeGuitarrem) is to tech in Chameleons, to attempt quick stealthed building destruction.
-Dorthram Horselords are risky, but in the absence of Argagarg’s spells their buffed damage output can be about the same as a Doubling Barbarbarian, and they’ll still have high damage on the opponent’s turn, with the same amount of health.
+Dorthram Horselords are risky, and generally considered as unplayable.
+However, with the absence of strong buffs in this deck, their potential damage output can be about the same as that of a Doubling Barbarbarian, and they’ll still have high damage on the opponent’s turn, with the same amount of health.
+If you can haste them and get them killed in the process, so they can’t switch sides, even better.
 Great if the opposing spec doesn’t keep things on the board, e.g. Blood.
 Balance units are more expensive than those for the other specs, so you can’t sink as much gold into Drakk.